Young Performer Auditions

 What happens next?

-Based on your submissions, we will invite young performers to specific auditions, which will take place between April 19 - May 24, 2022, during which we will provide you additional show specific materials to prepare.
+Based on your submissions, we will invite young performers to specific auditions, which will take place between late April and early May for the fall shows and after Labor Day for the Winter and Spring productions, during which we will provide you additional show specific materials to prepare.

 Other Performance Opportunities